raghvekr/Superstore-Excel/README.md

 # Superstore-Excel
-This Project showcases data analysis and visualization techniques using Microsoft Excel.

-This Project showcases the sales done over the years from different E-commerce websites and from different states.
+This Project showcases the sales done over the years from different E-commerce websites and from different states using MS EXCEL.

 ## Utilizes the following functions:

-Pivot tables to create breakdowns
+1. Pivot tables to create breakdowns
-Graphing to provide visualizations
+2. Graphing to provide visualizations
-Slicers and Timelines for interactivity
+3. Slicers and Timelines for interactivity
-Practical and aesthetic use of color
+4. Practical and aesthetic use of color
-Conditional formatting for dynamic highlighting
+5. Dashboard